-- They also consider that the development of the European Community will, of itself, require new approaches to serve interests common to both parts of Ireland. - The Prime Minister reiterates on behalf of the British Government that they have no selfish strategic or economic interest in Northern Ireland.
+- 3. They also consider that the development of the European Community will, of itself, require new approaches to serve interests common to both parts of Ireland. - 4.
+The Prime Minister reiterates on behalf of the British Government that while their fundamental interest in Northern Ireland is to uphold by all legitimate means the democratic wishes of its people as to their constitutional status, they have no selfish strategic or economic interest that would lead them to seek to retain Northern Ireland within the United Kingdom against the wishes of the greater number of its people.
 Their primary interest is to see peace, stability and reconciliation established by agreement among all the people who inhabit the island, and they will work together with the Irish Government to achieve such an agreement, which will embrace the totality of relationships.
-The role of the British Government will be to encourage, assist and enable such agreement over a period through a process of dialogue and cooperation based on full respect for the rights and identities of both traditions in Ireland.
-They accept that such agreement may, as of right, take the form of agreed/independent structures for the island as a whole.
-The British Government agree that it is for the people of the island of Ireland alone to exercise their right of self-determination on the basis of consent, freely and concurrently given, North and South, to bring about a united Ireland, if that is their wish.
-They reaffirm as a binding obligation that they will, for their part, introduce the necessary legislation to give effect to this, or to any measure of agreement on future relationships in Ireland which the people living in Ireland. may themselves freely and collectively determine without external impediment and on a basis of concurrent North-South consent.
-They believe that the people of Britain would wish, in friendship to all sides, to enable the people of Ireland to reach agreement on how they may live together in harmony and in partnership, with respect for their diverse traditions and with full recognition of the special links and the unique relationship which exist between the peoples of Britain and
+The role of the British Government will be to encourage, assist and enable the process of reaching such agreement over a period through [] dialogue and co-operation based on full respect for the rights and identities of both traditions in Ireland.
+They accept that such agreement may, as of right, take the form of agreed [] structures for the island as a whole.
+The British Government reaffirm Northern Ireland's statutory quarantee; agree that the people of the island of Ireland, North and South, should be free separately, without co-ercion or violence, to determine whether a united Ireland should be established; and agree that it is for the people of the island of Ireland alone, on this basis, to exercise their right of self-determination.
+They reaffirm as a binding obligation that they will, for their part, introduce the necessary legislation to give effect to this, or to any measure of agreement on future relationships in Ireland which the people living in Ireland may determine without external impediment and on a basis of concurrent North-South consent.
+They believe that the people of Britain would wish, in friendship to all sides, to enable the people of Ireland to reach agreement on how they may live together in harmony and in partnership, with respect for their diverse traditions and with full recognition of the special links and the unique relationship which exist between the peoples of Britain and Ireland.